 - You may contact the Friend of the Court and request enforcement.

 - If you have reason to believe the other parent does not intend to return the child, you may contact the police and request that parental kidnapping charges be filed.

 If the parties mutually agree to a change of domicile and they sign a written agreement, it may be entered as an order, if approved by the court.
-If the parties cannot mutually agree on a change of domicile, you must file a petition on your own behalf or contact an attorney to help you file the petition.
-Notification to the Friend of the Court or filing a petition does not allow you to move from the state, prior to a court order being entered.
+If the parties cannot mutually agree on a change of domicile, you must file a motion on your own behalf or contact an attorney to help you file the motion.
+Notification to the Friend of the Court or filing a motion does not allow you to move from the state, prior to a court order being entered.
 You must wait until a decision has been made at a Referee hearing prior to moving out of state.

-Petition forms and instructions regarding change of domicile/residence are available in the second floor lobby of the Friend of the Court Office and under the "Forms" section of this website.
+Motion forms and instructions regarding change of domicile/residence are available in the second floor lobby of the Friend of the Court Office and on the forms page.

 No. Allegations of abuse or neglect should be reported to the protective services unit of your local Family Independence Agency Office.

 The Friend of the Court has a duty, when ordered by the court, to conduct an investigation when a party files a custody or parenting time motion.
 Claims of abuse or neglect should be disclosed to the Friend of the Court during its investigation for its use in recommending custody or parenting time.